simpleviewinc/zr-rails-test/README.md

     * How this is done is not important.
 It just needs to be accessible via the internet

 ## Important
-  * Not every change required is outlined above
+  * Not every change required is outlined above.
+We want to see how you would do it
   * Some tasks require updating multiple files for that task to be completed
+    * Don't be afraid to add, move, or change parts of the app.
+Show us what you can do
+  * Your are encouraged to **show your work** through comments
+    * You don't have to comment every little change, but we would like to see your thought process
   * While css styles, look, and feel are not a priority, the app should look decent